CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 ---

-This section will describe how you can install Camunda 7 and its components on an [IBM WebSphere Application Server Liberty][liberty].
-To perform the Camunda 7 installation on WebSphere Liberty you will need the following:
+This section will describe how you can install Operatonand its components on an [IBM WebSphere Application Server Liberty][liberty].
+To perform the Operatoninstallation on WebSphere Liberty you will need the following:

 * The `camunda-ee-ibm-was-{{< minor-version >}}.0-ee` `.tar.gz` or `.zip` archive available from [the enterprise downloads page][ee-downloads].
 * A basic understanding on [how to create a WebSphere Liberty server][liberty-server-create].
 * A basic understanding on [how to deploy applications in Websphere Liberty][liberty-app-deploy].
 * You should also consider the [WebSphere Liberty Java support documentation][liberty-java].

 {{< note title="Reading this Guide" class="info" >}}
-This section provides examples for Camunda 7 `{{< minor-version >}}.0-ee`.
+This section provides examples for Operaton`{{< minor-version >}}.0-ee`.
 If you are installing a patch version please replace the version numbers in the examples with the patch version you are using.

 Throughout this section we will use a number of variables to denote common path names and constants.
 You don't have to create these variables in your environment.
 They are just used in this guide to make it more readable.

-* `$WAS_DISTRIBUTION` represents the downloaded Camunda 7 distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was-{{< minor-version >}}.0-ee.zip`.
+* `$WAS_DISTRIBUTION` represents the downloaded Operatondistribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was-{{< minor-version >}}.0-ee.zip`.
 * `$SERVER_CONFIG_DIR` points to the IBM WebSphere Liberty server configuration directory like `wlp/usr/servers/camundaServer`.

-The distribution is available at the [Camunda enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/ibm-was-liberty).
+The distribution is available at the [Operaton enterprise release page](https://downloads.camunda.cloud/enterprise-release/camunda-bpm/ibm-was-liberty).
 You will be asked to enter the credentials you received during the trial or subscription process.
 {{< /note >}}

-To fully install Camunda 7 on WebSphere Liberty, you need to configure the following components:
+To fully install Operatonon WebSphere Liberty, you need to configure the following components:

-1. Camunda EAR and shared libraries
+1. Operaton EAR and shared libraries
 2. Datasource
 3. Work Manager
-4. Optional components: Camunda web apps, REST API, etc.
+4. Optional components: Operaton web apps, REST API, etc.

 # Server configuration